kevgo/vscode-markdown-ide/README.md

 Typing `![` triggers autocompletion for links to image files.

-#### rename file --> update incoming links

-When you rename a file, links to this file in other Markdown files would be broken.
-Markdown IDE fixes this.

-#### delete file --> remove incoming links

-When you delete a file, links to this file in other Markdown files would be broken.
-Markdown IDE fixes this.

 #### rename Markdown file title --> update incoming links

 Run the "Markdown IDE: Rename document title" command to change the primary